flynncao/astro-blog/src/content/posts/from-a-tokenized-word-to-attention-mechanism-in-transformers.en.md

 In the original Transformer paper, a `d_model=512` is defined as the dimensionality of the model.
 And the dimensionality is used to describe the word embedding.
 The word embedding contains characters of this word such as its word's identity, context, syntax role and semantics.(I will explain this in other post)

-But what the word embedding doesn't capture the contextual relationships words, especially in a non-autoregressive model like Transformers encoder processes the input sequence in parallel (non-recurrent, not step-by-step, sequence-by-sequence like RNNs), The tokens in Transformers instead "attend" to each other and we call it a "pair-wise" attention (or self-attention).
+However, the Word embeddings alone do not capture contextual relationships between words.
+In Transformers, the encoder processes the entire input sequence in parallel (non-recurrent, unlike RNNs which operate step by step).
+Tokens in the sequence interact through a pair-wise interaction we called self-attention, where each token attends to all others rather than being limited to pairwise dependencies.

 ![](https://cfr2-img.flynncao.uk/202509022354178.png)

 For simplicity, we will start with sample matrices where d_model=4.
 (In practice, the actual dimension might be 8, but we’ll keep using d_model=4 until the multi-head setup is introduced.) and `tokens=3` to represent 3 words (we assume $1token=1word$ here) in a sentence and each word has three distinct features.
 Suppose we have already done the postional encoding and so on, a $X$ matrix with shape $(3,4)$ thus is used to represent these three encoded tokens.

 $$X=\begin{bmatrix}1&0&1&0\\0&2&0&2\\1&1&1&1\end{bmatrix}$$

 > each row represents 1 token

 ## Self-atention

 ### Q,K,V(What are they?)